-- 1) identification, and accurate, current, and complete disclosure, of federal awards and expenditures including records of such: - 2) effective control over all funds, property and other assets purchased with Federal funds, including adequately safeguarding all assets and ensuring they are used solely for authorized purposes; and - 3) establishment of written procedures to

-- a) implement cash management requirements - b) for the determination of allow ability of costs in accordance with 2 CFR 200 Subpart E- Cost Principles parts 400-475; - The LEA provides assurance that they comply with the provisions of 2 CFR 200 Subpart E, including: - 4) Documentation is maintained to provide sufficient evidence to support the determination of allowable direct costs, cost allocations, and application of indirect costs; - 5) Guadalupe abides by the terms of the indirect costs' agreement renewed annually with USBE - 6) Sufficient internal controls to ensure compliance with factors affecting the allow ability of cost (2 CFR 200.420-475)
+- 1) identification, and accurate, current, and complete disclosure, of federal awards and expenditures including records of such; - 2) effective control over all funds, property and other assets purchased with Federal funds, including adequately safeguarding all assets and ensuring they are used solely for authorized purposes; and - 3) establishment of written procedures to - a) implement cash management requirements - b) for the determination of allow ability of costs in accordance with 2 CFR 200 Subpart E- Cost Principles parts 400-475; - The LEA provides assurance that they comply with the provisions of 2 CFR 200 Subpart E, including: - 4) Documentation is maintained to provide sufficient evidence to support the determination of allowable direct costs, cost allocations, and application of indirect costs; - 5) Guadalupe abides by the time and effort regulations contained within 2 C.F.R.
+200.430, ensuring that all personnel charges are accurate, allowable and allocable, and reasonably reflect the total activity for which the employee is compensated.
+Timesheets are generated quarterly and the supervisor signs his/her approval. - 5) Guadalupe abides by the terms of the indirect costs' agreement renewed annually with USBE - 6) Sufficient internal controls to ensure compliance with factors affecting the allow ability of cost (2 CFR 200.420-475)